YashRevannavar/EOD-Generator/README.md

 # EOD Generator

-An automated tool that generates End-of-Day (EOD) summaries and Sprint Reviews from Git commit logs using AWS Bedrock's Claude 3 LLM, with a web interface for easy access.
+An automated tool that generates End-of-Day (EOD) summaries and Sprint Reviews from Git commit logs using a configurable LLM (defaults to Ollama), with a web interface for easy access.

 ## Description

-EOD Generator scans specified Git repositories, collects commit logs, and uses AWS Bedrock's Claude 3 to generate meaningful summaries of development activities.
+EOD Generator scans specified Git repositories, collects commit logs, and uses a Large Language Model (LLM), such as one hosted via Ollama, to generate meaningful summaries of development activities.
 It offers two main features:

 1. **EOD Summary**: Generates daily summaries of development activities across repositories
 2. **Sprint Review**: Creates comprehensive sprint review reports by analyzing commits within a date range and correlating them with ticket IDs